Martin-Seysen/mmgroup/docs/source/api.rst

-Auxiliary functions for the representation of the monster group
+Auxiliary functions for the representation of the Monster group
 ---------------------------------------------------------------

 .. autofunction:: mmgroup.characteristics